grahmnic/insider/README.md

 npm start

-The MEVN app can be accessed on either port 5000 or 3000.
+The app can be accessed on either port 5000 or 3000.